IQSS/dataverse/doc/sphinx-guides/source/qa/qa-workflow.md

 1. Merge PR

-    Click merge to include this PR into the common develop branch.
+    Click the "Merge pull request" button and be sure to use the "Create a merge commit" option to include this PR into the common develop branch.

+    Some of the reasons why we encourage using option over Rebase or Squash are:
+        -Preserving commit hitory
+        -Clearer context and treaceability
+        -Easier collaboration, bug tracking and reverting

 1. Delete merged branch

     Just a housekeeping move if the PR is from IQSS.
 Click the delete branch button where the merge button had been.
 There is no deletion for outside contributions.

-## Checklist for Completing QA on a PR

-1. Build the docs
-1. Smoke test the pr
-1. Test the new functionality
-1. Regression test
-1. Test any upgrade instructions

-## Checklist for QA on Release

-1. Review Consolidated Release Notes, in particular upgrade instructions.
-1. Conduct performance testing and compare with the previous release.
-1. Perform clean install and smoke test.
-1. Potentially follow upgrade instructions.
-Though they have been performed incrementally for each PR, the sequence may need checking